hml230/exploring-lateness/README.md

 ## Summary

-From data analysis, bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than buses in other suburbs, and latwness often spikes on Wednesdays and Fridays.
-The chosen regression models while were not adequate in fully capturing the variation of lateness, both consistently suggested spatial features, like `route`, provide strong predictive insights into lateness.
+Data analysis shows bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than routes in other suburbs, and lateness often spikes on Wednesdays and Fridays.
+The chosen regression models while were not adequate in fully capturing the variation of lateness, consistently suggested spatial features, like `route_variant`, provide strong predictive insights into lateness.

 ChronosT5-tiny was fine-tuned and predicted lateness was generally around 1-5 minutes.
 The model's would require extra resources for inference on the full dataset given the context length.